keio-bcl/bitcoin/README-BSAFE.md

 Please refer to [doc directory](doc) for general build directions.
-While the maintainer believes it does not have any platform dependency, we only tested on Debian 9 and MacOS X Mojave.
+While the maintainer believes it does not have any platform dependency, we only tested on Debian 9, Ubuntu 18.04 LTS, and MacOS X Mojave.
 Please read [doc/build-unix.md](doc/build-unix.md) or [doc/build-osx.md](doc/build-osx.md) on dependencies for build.
 There is no specific build requirement for BSafe.Network patch.
 If you